top of page

 What we offer during this transition

-Research shows that young people with disabilities who have support during this transition not only manage to finish their course, they gain independence, confidence and community participation that lasts for the rest of their life.
+Recent research shows that young people with disabilities who have individualised support during this transition don't just complete their courses: they gain independence, community participation, and skills that stay with them for life.
+(O'Donovan et al., 2025, Journal of Intellectual Disability Research)

 Next step